Muhammad-Ashraf9/PD/EF/EF-Day1.md

 > - will call `down` method of `m5` , `m4`, `m3`
 > - we can't remove migration as the migration could be dependent on other migrations.
 > - good practice as intial migration with no tables and then add the tables in the next migrations.
+> - good practice to name migration after biggest change in it.

 ---